Miami Car Accident Attorneys

 - Broken bones

-If it can be proven that another party is responsible for your injuries then you may be entitled to compensation to cover:
+If another driver caused your injuries, then you may be entitled to compensation to cover:

 - Lost wages